 - A food dehydrator with drying trays

 - Flour for dusting

 - For long noodles, a scale is convenient

 - If pasta is freshly cut or shaped, let it rest until it dries enough to be safely handled.

 - Generously sprinkle flour on your countertop.
 Place empty dehydrator trays next to this spot.

-- When pasta has rested enough to handle, begin by dusting lightly with flour.
+- When the pasta has rested enough to handle, lightly dust it with flour.